Fall arrest

 Fall arrest is the form of fall protection which involves the safe stopping of a person already falling.
 It is one of several forms of fall protection, forms which also include fall guarding (general protection that prevents persons from entering a fall hazard area e.g., guard rails) and fall restraint (personal protection which prevents persons who are in a fall hazard area from falling in the first place, e.g., fall restraint lanyards).

 The U.S. Department of Labor's Occupational Safety and Health Administration specifies under Title 29 of the Code of Federal Regulations that individuals working at height must be protected from fall injury, and fall arrest is one of several forms of fall protection as defined within that Code.

-Personal fall arrest systems
+Personal fall arrest system

 Fall arrest is of two major types: general fall arrest, such as nets; and personal fall arrest, such as lifelines.
-The most common manifestation of fall arrest in the workplace is the Personal Fall Arrest System, or PFAS ("lifeline").
+The most common manifestation of fall arrest in the workplace is the personal fall arrest system (PFAS or lifeline).

 Such a system should include 5 elements referred to as ABCDEs of Fall Arrest: